Gender in Music Psychology

 Geographical differences

 Past studies have identified consistent geographical patterns in female authorship.
 For example, a large-scale analysis of psychology publications found that 46.5% of authorships were by women, with European countries showing a lower average proportion of 42.8% (González-Alvarez & Sos-Peña, 2020).
-To examine geographical differences more closely, we calculated the odds of female authorship by country, as shown in Figure 3.
+To examine geographical differences more closely, we calculated the odds of female authorship by the countries that have published at least 60 publications in the sample, as shown in Figure 3.

 Female author odds ratio across the prolific countries publishing music psychology (with more than sixty publications).